Larry Walker: Personal life

 Walker resides in West Palm Beach, Florida.
-He is married and has three daughters, including one from a previous marriage.
+He is married and has three children, including one from a previous marriage.

-Walker's talents extend beyond the diamond.
-He enjoys playing and watching soccer.
-In West Palm Beach, he frequently bowls for recreation.
+Walker is an avid bowler.
 He bowled a 300 game on April 10, 2014.

 Superstitious about the number three, Walker wore number 33 during his playing career and had his marriage to his first wife on November 3, 1990, at 3:33.
 His in-game rituals all involved the number three, including taking three swings, or any multiple thereof, in the batter's box before each at bat.
 His superstition continued after his career, as Walker was the 333rd person to be inducted into the National Baseball Hall of Fame.

 A donor to the Rockies Youth Field of Dreams program, Walker opened five facilities in Colorado, in Aurora, Denver, Fort Collins, Northglenn, and Thornton.